By Bob Stepno

 Decades before “All the President’s Men,” this story is a realistic “newspaper reporter procedural,” with Stewart’s character skeptical at first, then building the story gradually, chasing down leads, employing shoe-leather, compassion and insight.

 Film historians will tell you where the makers employed their dramatic license.
 For a movie audience, the almost-documentary-style film’s conclusion uses a photographic clue to solve the case — not the easiest way to make a point in the later radio broadcast.
 The use of wirephoto and a dramatically enlarged image were not really “high tech” for the 1948 film, but may have seemed so to a non-technical audience.

 The extra bonus, when it comes to radio drama’s record of the importance of newspapers in American life, is in how the reporter spots the key piece of evidence — a bundle of papers under a newsboy’s arm in a newspaper photograph: Newspapers-in-a-newspaper-photo-in-a-newspaper-drama!

-The radio version is by Screen Guild Theater, one of radio’s “anthology” series that specialized in radio adaptations of hit films.
-James Stewart and Richard Conte re-create their film roles as the reporter and the prisoner.
+The first radio version was by Screen Guild Theater, one of radio’s “anthology” series that specialized in radio adaptations of hit films.
+James Stewart and Richard Conte re-created their film roles as the reporter and the prisoner.